jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Everyone responds, "How can putting lime on our hands possibly help patients, especially the ones with open wounds who need examination most.
 How?
 We are men of science!
 Please tell us!"

 "I can't explain it.
-Aren't more living and fewer dead reason enough?"
+But aren't more living and fewer dead reason enough?"

 I'm removed from the hospital.
 I write letters.
 I beg them.
 The numbers are clear.

 No one listens.
 No one washes.

 They commit me to an asylum.
 Guards beat me yesterday.
 My hand is bleeding.
 The wound is green, oozing.
 I feel weak.
+Something is wrong.

 Is it me?
 Aren't the numbers clear?

 ---

-I am a medical doctor in Scotland.
+I am a medical doctor in Scotland, Dr. Lister.

 I read Louis Pasteur's work on fermentation.
 He's in France.
 Yet I read his achievements within months of their publication.
 How wonderful.
 Decay of organic matter is not caused by spontaneous generation.
 Rather, germs in the air are the cause.

 Germs.
 Tiny little lifeforms.
-I guess we can't see planet details and moons until we zoom in.
+I guess we can't see the details of comets, planets, and moons until we zoom in.
 I guess we can't see germs either.
 But both are real nonetheless.

 If germs cause fermentation, they can cause infection.